B. J. Wilson

 Barrie James "B. J." Wilson (18 March 1947 – 8 October 1990) was an English rock drummer.
 He was best known as a member of Procol Harum for the majority of their original career from 1967 to 1977.

 Career

 Early career

 Wilson was born in Edmonton, Middlesex, and grew up in Ponders End.
-In 1962 he joined a Southend on Sea group The Paramounts, who scored a hit with "Poison Ivy" in 1964.
+In 1962 he joined the Southend on Sea group The Paramounts, who scored a hit with "Poison Ivy" in 1964.
 After follow up singles failed to chart, the group disbanded in 1966 and Wilson went into session drumming, playing with Cat Stevens and Lulu.

 Procol Harum

 While he was busy with session drumming, former bandmate Gary Brooker had put together a new band, Procol Harum, and despite having a huge hit with "A Whiter Shade of Pale" (which featured jazz session drummer Bill Eyden) had difficulty getting a stable band for recording follow-up material.
 Eventually, Wilson joined Procol Harum in the summer of 1967, along with fellow ex-Paramount Robin Trower.

 There is some confusion over exactly what Wilson's contributions were to Procol Harum's followup single "Homburg".
 It is commonly believed that he played all the drums on the track, but according to both Wilson himself and organist Matthew Fisher, he was presented with a half-completed drum track onto which he subsequently overdubbed a few drum rolls.
 Whatever the case, he had established himself as the full-time drummer for the group's debut album.
 Although he lacked the name recognition as other great drummers of his generation, Wilson was voted Best Drummer in the popular Playboy Music Polls of the early 1970s.
 He declined an offer by Jimmy Page and Robert Plant to be the original drummer for Led Zeppelin, so John Bonham got that gig instead.